CleverCloud/doc.clever-cloud.com/commons/addons/elastic.md

 It is available as an opt-in option of the Elastic add-on.
 It will be deployed and billed as a regular application.
 You can upscale/downscale/delete it at any time.
 This application will be updated by Clever Cloud on a regular basis.

-The created application name follow the pattern *Kibana - elasticsearch_addon_eb464a6d-ce5f-4780-b595-6772ebe33d06*.
+The created application name follow the pattern *Kibana - addon_eb464a6d-ce5f-4780-b595-6772ebe33d06*.
+The provisioning of this application might take up a minute to show up in your organisation.

 Learn more on [Kibana official documentation](https://www.elastic.co/guide/en/kibana/current/index.html).